joarleymoraes/imgy/README.md

 - An AWS Account
 - Python 3.6
+- virtualenv
+- AWS CLI

 ### CONFIGURE!

 At `zappa_settings.py` you SHALL change:

-- `profile_name`: which is the AWS CLI profile we will use for deployment.
-Make sure it has ADMIN permission.
 - `s3_bucket`: the S3 bucket where we will store our (zappa) deployment packages.
 You don't need to create in AWS, Zappa will do it for you.

+NOTE: make sure the default AWS CLI profile has ADMIN permission.

 You MAY also configure:
 - `aws_region`: the AWS region to where you want to deploy the app